Clover Leaf Dairy and a Love That Lasts a Lifetime…

 John’s day would start at 8 am and he would be done about 3 pm, covering a route of 12 miles a day.
-John would take out a crate of milk bottles and carry them from house to house and Douglass and Pooch would follow along on the street and stop at the next corner.
+John would take out a crate of milk bottles and carry them from house to house and Douglas and Pooch would follow along on the street and stop at the next corner.

 The Huyser’s started a long time Tulip Time parade tradition.
 Their employees carried a two-man cheese basket handing out samples of Komijnekaas, which is a gouda-style cheese seasoned with cumin and caraway seed.
 This parade entry is still enjoyed during Tulip Time today.
 There is a picture of Bill Huyser in front below!

 I am going to take a moment now to mention that in 1953, the Clover Leaf Dairy gained some competition, Andy Lubbers; the previous owner decided he wanted back into the milk business.
 Andrew Lubbers and his son, Andrew Jr. purchased some ground on east Oskaloosa Street and built a brick building on the southeast corner of Pella.

 This new Lubber’s Dairy offered over-the-counter sales and bulk delivery.
 Many people will remember the window where you could watch the cottage cheese being made.
 The fresh milk products, butter and cheese were delicious and missed by many in 1993.

 Our Facebook followers often mention the Lubbers’ ice-cream mix.
 Pella Dairy Queen even used that mix when making their soft served ice-cream.

 The Lubbers’ Dairy closed on Dec.
 1993, due to the retirement of Andrew Jr. and Joyce Lubbers.
 The legacy of our hometown dairies came to an end.